mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 To demonstrate changing a plot's markers and curve colour follow these instructions:

 1. Spectrum 20 of HIFI00062798 should already have been plotted, via the Workspaces pane.
 If not, do so now.
-2. Click the gear icon above the plot, this will bring up a new Figure options window for the data set.
+2. Click the settings (gear) icon above the plot, this will bring up a new Figure options window for the data set.
-3. Go to the Curves tab and use the Color (RGBA) option under Line to change the colour from Blue to Red.
+3. Go to the `Curves` tab and use the `Color` (RGBA) option under `Line` to change the colour from Blue to Red.
 Click on the coloured square to change it.
-4. Click Apply to view the changes and save the selected option.
+4. Click `Apply` to view the changes and save the selected option.
-5. To change the marker style - by default none are shown - use the Style drop-down menu under the Marker heading in bold, use this now to change the marker style to square.
-Again, click Apply.
+5. To change the marker style (by default none are shown) use the `Style` drop-down menu under the `Marker` tab, use this now to change the `Marker Style` to square.
+Then click `Apply`.

 .. figure:: /images/othermantidfunctionsfig10.gif
     :align: center